mazdak186/mazdakportfolio/_posts/2020-04-18-train-model.md

 ```bash
 export PYTHONPATH =$PYTHONPATH:pwd:pwd/slim
 ```
 You must do this everytime you open up a new terminal.
-To avoid this put that line at the end of your .bashrc file and replace *pwd* with the full path to the research folder in tensorflow.
+To avoid this put that line at the end of your .bashrc file and replace *'pwd'* with the full path to the research folder in tensorflow.

 <br />